 Following and complementing the need and motivation – explain how your project and its innovation provides a solution to these needs.
 It is here that you are required to clearly explain the innovative potential of your project in terms of breakthroughs, new products, services or business, organizational models, or anything else in this context.

-In the case of EIC EIC Pathfinder (FET-Open), while many of the principles mentioned above are still valid, the structure of the Excellence section is completely different.
-In general, an excellent EIC EIC Pathfinder (FET-open) proposal is one which clearly reflects its high-risk, high-gain and non-incremental nature in the following essential items:
+In the case of FET-Open, while many of the principles mentioned above are still valid, the structure of the Excellence section is completely different.
+In general, an excellent FET-Open proposal is one which clearly reflects its high-risk, high-gain and non-incremental nature in the following essential items:

 Sub-section 1.1 Radical vision of a science-enabled technology

-As with other RIA projects, in this section it is required to supply clear, measurable, and realistic objectives that are achievable within the duration of the project (for more on this see the above-mentioned sub-section 1.1).
-The uniqueness of EIC EIC Pathfinder (FET-Open) is that here you are required to describe the radically-new science-enabled technology concept which challenges current paradigms.
+As with other RIA projects, in this section, it is required to supply clear, measurable, and realistic objectives that are achievable within the duration of the project (for more on this see the above-mentioned sub-section 1.1).
+The uniqueness of FET-Open is that here you are required to describe the radically-new science-enabled technology concept which challenges current paradigms.

 Sub-section 1.2 Science-to-technology breakthrough that addresses this vision